chxadr/edgeai-orangepi/README.md

     r[0].save(f"result{i}.jpg")
 ```

-You need to have a quantified model and images to run the prediction on, and that is it!
-Just run the program.
+You need to have a quantified model and images to run the prediction on.